 While the Company and its advisors have discussed with Clearlake Group its potential status as an interested shareholder under the BCA, as well as the impact thereof on its ability to participate in the strategic review process, neither Clearlake Group nor any of its affiliates or associates has made any request to the Company or its advisors for the Company to reincorporate in Delaware.
-The Company does not have any agreement, arrangement or understanding with Clearlake Group or any of its affiliates or associates regarding a reincorporation in Delaware, nor has the Company informed Clearlake Group prior to the filing of this preliminary proxy statement that it would consider reincorporating in Delaware or that the Board has approved the Reincorporation.
+The Company does not have any agreement, arrangement or understanding with Clearlake Group or any of its affiliates or associates regarding a reincorporation in Delaware, nor did the Company inform Clearlake Group prior to the filing of the preliminary proxy statement in respect of this meeting that it would consider reincorporating in Delaware or that the Board has approved the Reincorporation.